 The striker lasted just a single season at the Camp Nou before joining AC Milan initially on loan.
-He left Barcelona at the age of 28, since then he has scored 289 goals in club football, which is pretty good going.
+He left Barcelona at the age of 28, since then he scored well over 300 more goals in club football, which is pretty good going.

 “If Rijkaard goes and another coach comes in, talks with me and gives me confidence then I will return,” Quaresma threatened after his first season at Barcelona.
 “But if Rijkaard stays, I won’t return.
 Not the year after either.